-Animal law seeks to understand how the law governs our interactions with animals.
-It will cover existing animal welfare legislation and consider how different philosophical and ethical and jurisprudential perspectives inform the ways in which law regulates animals.
-The focus of the unit will be on comparing and contrasting the differing regulatory arrangements in respect of: companion animals, wildlife and endangered species; farm animals and related Agribusiness areas (farming practices, feedlots, environmental regulation, road transport and export); scientific experimentation; the entertainment industry (circuses, zoos and rodeos) and commercial food production.
-Consideration will also be given to international developments in animal law and role of lawyers in the litigation and enforcement of animal law matters.
+Animal law is a rapidly evolving area of law that seeks to understand how the law governs our interactions with animals.
+This subject will equip you with a broad understanding of this highly regarded area of work.
+You will learn about existing animal welfare legislation and consider how different philosophical and ethical and jurisprudential perspectives inform the ways in which law regulates animals.
+Throughout, you will focus on comparing and contrasting the differing regulatory arrangements of companion animals, wildlife and endangered species, farm animals and related Agribusiness areas such as farming practices, feedlots, environmental regulation, road transport and export.
+You will also explore scientific experimentation, the entertainment industry (circuses, zoos and rodeos) and commercial food production.
+Throughout, you will consider international developments in animal law and role of lawyers in the litigation and enforcement of animal law matters.

-Research Essay: 2000 words.
-Relates to Learning Outcomes 1-4 Online Presentation.
+Video Presentation.
+2500 words (equivalent).
 Relates to Learning Outcomes 1-4 Online Quiz.
-Relates to Learning Outcomes 3 Take Home Exam: 2000 words.
+Relates to Learning Outcomes 3 Take Home Exam: 2500 words (equivalent).
 Relates to Learning Outcomes 1-4

 - Research Essay (30%)

 - Online Presentation (20%)

 For textbook details check your university's handbook, website or learning management system (LMS).